Larsen, who threw only perfect World Series game, dies at 90

 No other pitcher has thrown a perfect game in the postseason, but in 2010 the Phillies' Roy Halladay pitched a no-hitter against the Cincinnati Reds during the National League Division Series.

-"They can never break my record," Larsen would say of his game.
+"They can never break my record," Larsen would say.
 "The best they can do is tie it.
 October 8, 1956, was a mystical trip through fantasyland.
 Sometimes I still wonder whether it really all happened."

 Late on Wednesday night, Cone tweeted "RIP my friend" with a photo of himself, Wells and Larsen together on the field at Yankee Stadium.